Map view (configuration)

 • Auto-switch focus between coordinates – Specifies whether a popup tooltip will be displayed above the marker when a record is selected.

-• Element minimum height – Specifies the minimum height of the map view.
+• Minimum height – Specifies the minimum height of the map view.
 If you leave this setting empty, the minimum height of the layout block will be used.